Very few children grow-up to become sports stars, but every child can enjoy the benefits of active games, play and sports participation.

 Jane joined the board in 2012.
 She is a partner in the leadership consultancy Giant Worldwide Ltd, where she coaches teams and leaders on how to reach the next level in their performance and potential.
 Jane is also a mum to 3 adult children who in the past have enjoyed many Kings Camps.
 Jane and her husband and are part of Network Church in Sheffield.

 Joining the board in 2013, Rachel is a solicitor practising in Clinical Negligence and sits as a lay member of the Ethics Committee at an NHS Trust as a member of the Parent Patient Liaison Committee.
-Rachel is mum to 3 children who regularly attend Kings Camps.
+Rachel has specific board-responsibility for safeguarding and is mum to 3 children who regularly attend Kings Camps.

 The Kings Foundation is an Equal Opportunity Employer and offers full and part-time, permanent and temporary paid and voluntary positions with varying levels of responsibility for the development and support of our mission.
 Kings Recruit is the recruitment brand of the charity, for details of employment opportunities go to Kings Recruit.